SherryYXH/SiriusMindShare_StoreFrontImage_Neurons/Image_Neuron/README.md

 # Store Front Image Attention & Aesthetics Analysis With Neuron Flatform
 Table of Contents
 1. Overview
+2. Necessary Libraries
-2. Data Collection
+3. Data Collection
-3. Basic EDA
+4. Basic EDA
-4. Label Prediction Model
+5. Label Prediction Model
-5. Model Performance
+6. Model Performance

 ## Overview
 This phase of the research focuses on validating the label prediction models used to classify storefront neuron improvement suggestions.
 By evaluating multiple classification models, the goal is to determine the most effective approach for predicting enhancement recommendations based on image and text features.